autonome/metafluff/posts/2002/11/for-the-amateur-astronomer/index.md

 ---
 layout: post
-title: For the Amateur Astronomer...
+title: "For the Amateur Astronomer..."
 published_at: 2002-11-23
 date: 2002-11-23
 tags: Astronomy